danielaparker/jsoncons/doc/ref/serialization_options.md

 Returns the level of indentation, the default is 4

     uint8_t precision() const
-Returns the maximum number of significant digits.
+If set, returns an override for the number of significant digits, otherwise zero.

     bool escape_all_non_ascii() const
 The default is false